VULCAN BOMBER

 Plate 1

 Vulcan XM 594 at Newark Air Museum, Nottinghamshire.
-This aircraft has remained in this location since February 1983 when it was flown in as a static display.
-I visited the museum in 2025 and was given a guided tour inside the cockpit by Steve Atwell.
+Steve Atwell gave me a guided tour inside the cockpit in 2025.
 The refuelling probe sticks out from slightly above the nose.
-Directly on the nose’s tip is the NBS radome (20cm long).
-It contains the Texas Instruments AN/APN-170 Terrain Following Radar (TFR), known as the ARI 5959.
-This allowed the bomber to fly below 90 metres at speeds of 220-350 knots (400-650 km/h).
-Photographed by MR Ibbotson, Newark Air Museum, 2025.
+Directly on the nose’s tip is the NBS radome.
+It contains the Texas Instruments AN/APN-170 Terrain Following Radar (TFR - ARI 5959).
+This allowed the bomber to fly below 90 metres at speeds of 400-650 km/h.
+Photographed by MR Ibbotson.

 Plate 2